Beards in the Workplace

 Ban the beard

-Some organisations have decided that a companywide ban on facial hair in the workforce is the answer.
-To ensure the safety of their workforce and guarantee no breaches of compliance.
+Some organisations have decided, in order to ensure the safety of their workforce and guarantee no breaches of compliance, that a companywide ban on facial hair in the workforce is the answer.

 Construction firm Mears is one such company, stating that the beard ban was to ensure all worked could “wear appropriate dust masks effectively”.